bitmovin/demos/analytics/player-analytics-bundling/README.md

-# Bitrate Ladder Validator

-Build and customize graphs exactly the way your team needs it Build and customize graphs exactly the way your team needs it to help troubleshoot, optimize and plan your development efforts.
+# Player and Analytics Bundling

+Optimize every play with no additional setup
+See how the new bundling of the player and analytics works.
+You get analytics data points instantly, without additional setup.
+Start analyzing your impressions right away.

 ### Tags

-  - dashboard
+  - player
   - analytics
-  - bitrate
-  - ladder validator
-  - monitor
-  - REST
-  - AB
+  - bundling
-  - testing
+  - no setup
-  - QOE
+  - insights